maksyuki/TaichiGAME/README.md

 3.

 ## Performance optimization
 First, I implement a cpu-based testbed([testbed.py](./examples/testbed.py)), which only use taichi to render the frames.
 Due to heavy calculation, that make simulation slowly.
-After analysis and trade-off, I design to rewrite some modules to make testbed into taichi-based([ti_testbed.py](./examples/ti_testbed.py)), the solutions are:
+After analysis and trade-off, I decide to rewrite some modules to make testbed into taichi-based([ti_testbed.py](./examples/ti_testbed.py)), the solutions are:
 1. **Redesign the calculate structure** to fully utilize the taichi computing ability.
 2. **Reuse some IO data structure** to provide unified external interface.
-3. **Design a conversion method** to get the data from 'python' scope to 'taichi' scope.
+3. **Design a conversion method** to transfer data from 'python' scope into 'taichi' scope.

+> NOTE: As the final exam is approaching, the optimization is still working in progress.
+That means the `ti_testbed.py` is not quite complete.

 <p align="center">
  <img src="https://raw.githubusercontent.com/maksyuki/TaichiGAME-res/main/structure.drawio.svg"/>